May 6, 2019

 - Absolute humidity = it is the number of people.
 So if one person is equal to 0.001 kg, then the absolute humidity is 0.008 kg/kg ‘(= 8 people sitting).

 However, the number of seats varies with the temperature.
-We will cover in another article the influence of temperature on the humidity level.

 If you are located outside the European Union and the European Economic Area,